platformsh/platformsh-docs/docs/src/guides/drupal9/redis.md

 ## Configure your Redis service

-To configure your Redis service
+To configure your Redis service, follow these steps:

 1. Add the following code at the top of your `settings.platformsh.php` file: